rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 the indefinite and definite declensions, whereas the possessive declension, already burdened by expression of the grammatical number and person of the possessor, only exhibits minimal indication of number for the target possessum.
-The 3SG possessor index of the nominative singular deviates in morphophonemic structure from the correlating morpheme, compatible with the nominative plural and oblique cases, while the 1SG possessor index, prescribed in modern grammars for use with oblique cases (not dative) and the nominative and genitive plural in %N, can never be used for marking the nominative singular target.
+The 3SG possessor index of the nominative singular deviates in morphophonemic structure from the correlating morpheme, compatible with the nominative plural and oblique cases, while the 1SG possessor index, prescribed in modern grammars for use with oblique cases (not dative) and the nominative and genitive plural in -N, can never be used for marking the nominative singular target.
 Other persons of the possessive declension make no distinction between the dichotomies (case) nominative versus genitive and (number) singular versus plural on the target of possessor-index marking.
 In the oblique cases, the indefinite declension makes no distinction for the grammatical category of number.
 Hence, only the definite declension regularly distinguishes for number in the oblique case.
-The dative-case of the 3SG possessive declension cell has been observed to exhibit indifference to number in the arguments of the possessive relation, i.e. the %Onsteń form is, in fact, third person form used for expression of the dative case functions attributed to it, but without a distinction for grammatical number, be it that of the possessor or the possessum.
+The dative-case of the 3SG possessive declension cell has been observed to exhibit indifference to number in the arguments of the possessive relation, i.e. the -Onsteń form is, in fact, third person form used for expression of the dative case functions attributed to it, but without a distinction for grammatical number, be it that of the possessor or the possessum.